 One or more of the MNA processes will be involved with the return to Class I groundwater standard for the inorganic constituents that show exceedances of Class I standards and Federal CCR rule standards.
 Dilution and dispersion were incorporated into the contaminant transport model used to assess Emery Pond (Hanson, 2020a), but none of the current site investigations or the contaminant transport modeling have looked at any of the "reactive" attenuation processes (e.g., sorption, chemical reaction, etc.) that could enhance clean up times.
-Further, that modeling shows that attaining the Part 257 GPS for Arsenic and Cobalt (the only two Appendix IV parameters with SSLs above the GPS) occurs much quicker, with Arsenic modeled to reach the GPS in approximately 7 years, while Cobalt never causes a GPS compliance issue at the nearest potential groundwater receptor, the edge of the Lake of Egypt.
+Further, that modeling shows that attaining the Part 257 GPS for Arsenic and Cobalt (the only two Appendix IV parameters with SSLs above the GPS) occurs much quicker.
+Table 3 lists the time to compliance at each of the downgradient monitoring wells.
+Note that Cobalt, at the various compliance points does not have exceedances after clean closure is achieved.
 MNA is an effective process here when paired with active source removal principally due to the small size of Emery Pond and the short duration of the CCR exposure (beginning 2007/08 with the construction of the Gypsum Loadout Area).